AAFC-Bioinfo-AAC/pork-vision/.github/PULL_REQUEST_TEMPLATE.md

 ---

 ## Additional Information
-Add any other relevant information or context about the pull request (E.g "This update resolves issues identified in the discussion on #101.").
+Add any other relevant information or context about the pull request.
 If none, write N/A.